History

 In 1957 the South Melbourne Gas plant was closed after the commissioning of the brown coal plant in Morwell.
 In 1960 substantial natural gas reserves were discovered around Australia.

-Over the next five years all the Gas plants in Melbourne had closed down, over 1000 workers were made redundant by the discovery of natural gas deposit in Bass Strait, and over one million gas appliances in Melbourne were converted to natural gas.
+Over the next five years all the Gas plants in Melbourne had closed down, over 1000 workers were made redundant by the discovery of natural gas deposits in Bass Strait, and over one million gas appliances in Melbourne were converted to natural gas.

 Melbourne still relies on the gas supply in Bass Strait.
 The gas meters, which measured the flow of gas remained at South Melbourne until 1985, when they were moved to a new location.